Ringdown stability: greybody factors as stable gravitational-wave observables: GFs and ringdown spectral amplitudes

 where ${}_{-2}{Y}_{lm}$ are the spin-weighted spherical harmonics (here and in the main text we assume $\theta=\pi/2$ and $m=0$ without loss of generality), and the amplitude is computed through the Green's function as

-where $X_{lm\omega}^{\rm hom}$ is the solution of the homogeneous equation associated with Eq.~\eqref{Regge-Zerilli_source} with ingoing boundary conditions at the horizon.
-The source term can be found in \cite{Oohara:1984ck} and, for $l=m$ modes, it excites the even-parity sector.
+where $X_{lm\omega}^{\rm hom}$ is the solution of the homogeneous equation associated with Eq.
+(1) with ingoing boundary conditions at the horizon.
+The source term can be found in \cite{Oohara:1984ck} and, for $l=m$ modes, it excites the polar sector.